saiyan-nous/Data-Analysis-Projects/README.md

     It is noticed that Strathcona has the most open tickets at 198 followed by Alberta Avenue at 171 then Downtown at 156 despite having the most number of total tickets.

-  ### [3] Average Delay

-      a) Average delay in arrival(minutes) - 15.09
-      b) Average delay in departure(minutes) - 14.71
-Average delay will change if different visual filters will be applied.

  ### [4] Some other insights